jeanibarz/orchestrator-mcp-server/examples/workflows/WORKFLOW_CREATOR/steps/gather_refine_workflow_details.md

 Otherwise, stay on this step to gather more information.

 # Client Instructions
-Ask the user for the name of the workflow they want to refine and what changes or additions they would like to make.
+Check the context for the workflow name and refinement details.
+If they are present, acknowledge the provided details and ask if anything is missing or needs to be changed.
+If some details are missing, ask for the specific missing information.
+If no details are present, ask the user for the name of the workflow they want to refine and what changes or additions they would like to make.
 If the user provides a workflow name, read the `index.md` and step files for that workflow to understand its current structure and provide context to the user.